strblr/pegase/README.md

 ### Building parsers

-Here are the different expressions you can use as building blocks of more complex parsing expressions (`e` represents any parsing expression of higher precedence):
+Here are the different expressions you can use as building blocks of arbitrarily complex parsing expressions (in the following examples, `e` represents any parsing expression of higher precedence):

 <table>
   <thead>